HamzaHassan21/racketminster-db-models/README.md

 Open W2044381ERRDCW+(1).pdf for detailed explanations of entities, relationships, and design rationale.

-## Author

-Hamza Hassan - Final-Year Computer Science Student Cloud & DevOps Enthusiast Focused on Serverless and Edge Architectures

 ## License
 This repository was produced for academic assessment.
 Redistribution or reuse of this material without permission from the author or the University of Westminster is not permitted.

+## Author Hamza Hassan - Final-Year Computer Science Student, Cloud & DevOps Enthusiast

 ## 📫 Connect with Me
 [LinkedIn](https://www.linkedin.com/in/hamzahassan21/)